Johnathon Banks

 Johnathon Banks is an American former professional boxer who competed from 2004 to 2014.
 He held the IBO cruiserweight title from 2008 to 2009 and challenged once for the IBF cruiserweight title in 2009.
 He currently works as a boxing trainer, most notably for former heavyweight champion Wladimir Klitschko, and was himself trained by the late Emanuel Steward.
-He is currently coaching Gennady Golovkin as well as Badou Jack.
+He is currently coaching Gennady Golovkin, Cecilia Braekhus, as well as Badou Jack.

 Amateur career

 Prior to turning professional, Banks enjoyed a successful amateur career that saw him become a three-time National Amateur Champion at 178 lbs.

 Professional career

 He fought out of the Kronk Gym in Detroit.

 Banks became the NABO Cruiserweight Champion, knocking out Eliseo Castillo in the fourth round.

 After victories over Derrick Brown (13-3-3) and Imamu Mayfield (25-8-2) Banks lined himself up for a title clash for the IBO Cruiserweight title.

 IBO Cruiserweight Championship

 On July 12 Banks fought Vincenzo Rossitto for the vacant IBO Cruiserweight Championship, Johnathon won by a majority decision.